iammrallblue/csci_notes/C_C++/c_pointer_notes.md

 - int type is `4 bytes`
 - char type is `1 byte`
 - float type is `4 bytes`
+- Each byte have an address in memory

 <img src="img/variable_in_memory.png" alt="memory" width="800">